top of page

 Devika Goel

-Devika (she/her) joined the Mood and Behavior Lab in 2024 after receiving her Bachelor of Arts with Honors in Psychology from Williams College.
-She is interested in exploring how factors such as social determinants of health, social loneliness, and social support influence trajectories of risk and resilience in adolescents.
+Devika (she/her) joined the Mood and Behavior Lab in 2024 after graduating from Williams College.
+She is interested in exploring how social determinants of health influence trajectories of risk and resilience in adolescents.
 She hopes to pursue a doctorate in clinical psychology and work with at-risk marginalized children and adolescents as a researcher and clinician.
 In her free time, she enjoys running, listening to podcasts, and experimenting with graphic design.

 updated photo.jpeg